 A number of health benefits have also been associated with the practice of meditation, including reduced stress, decreased depression, reduced pain, decreased anxiety, and memory betterment.
-Meditative practices have also been shown to lower blood pressure and cortisol (stress hormone).
+Meditative practices have also been shown to lower blood pressure and cortisol (the stress hormone).

 How do you properly meditate?

-There are many ways to “properly meditate,” depending on the type of meditation you are performing.
+There are many ways to “properly” meditate, depending on the type of meditation you are performing.
 If you are a novice and want to begin your practice today, Mindful.org has a step-by-step guide on “How to Meditate Properly” regarding a basic breathing meditation.
-It also includes some complimentary meditations you can play right off your computer that are 1-minute, 10-minutes, or 15-minutes in length.
+It also includes some complementary meditations you can play right off your computer that are one minute, 10 minutes, or 15 minutes in length.
 The site provides information on additional meditation techniques as well.
 Another guide you may want to check out is the Chopra Center’s “Learn to Meditate in 6 Steps,” which lists easy steps for starting a mantra meditation.
 Give those a try to get started and learn how to meditate.

 How do you meditate in bed?